ait-energy/iesopt/docs/pages/user_guides/qna/cop_interpolation.md

 >  How is the variable COP in example 15 used in the conversion from electricity to heat?
 How is the necessary electricity input calculated?

 ## Answer
-In example 15, the heat pump has a maximum heating capacity (rated power) of 100kWh and a minimum conversion of 20% of the heating capa.
+In example 15, the heat pump has a maximum heating capacity (rated power) of 100kWh and a minimum conversion of 20% of the heating capacity.

 In addition, there are two different conversion expressions given: One for operating at minimum conversion where the transformation from electricity to heat is 1-to-1